-I am a parent.
-And, I have been looking into the faces of babies, parents, and grandparents for over 20 years in my work as a clinical and public health nurse.
+We get to say ‘OMG parenting’ with many different inflections.
+I know because I am a parent.
+Also, I have been looking into the faces of babies, parents, and grandparents for over 20 years in my work as a clinical and public health nurse.
 I have felt the joys, hopes, disappointments, traumas, grief, fears, concerns, laughter and love of parents and children.
 I have heard their thoughts and feeling.
 I have seen their actions and the effects of those actions.
 I have interacted with the myriad of professionals who weave in and out of family life.
 Because of this and being a parent, I have a great appreciation for the range of experience that exists within and between each parent and child.

 Parenting Q & A